 Ilex altaclarensis Golden King: Variegated holly.
 A large shrub or small tree, growing well on most sites.
 It has quite large spine-free leaves, the edges daubed with a broad gold splash.
 It is in fact female, bearing red berries in winter.

 Magnolia grandiflora: A breathtaking evergreen, a large shrub or medium sized tree.
 Succeeds on most soils.
 Glossy leaves make a foil for the huge creamy-coloured flowers in summer.
 Best planted against a wall or in full sun.
+We can supply as a tree or as a bush.

 Provide them with good moisture retentive soil, good drainage and a sheltered position and they will repay you handsomely, with prominent flowers ranging from brilliant white through to deep rose pink depending on variety.